 Q: Why should I study abroad?

-- You will examine your academic interests from new perspectives.
+- Examine your academic and professional interests from new perspectives

-- You can make professional connections through faculty, other students, and volunteer and internship programs.
+- Make professional connections through faculty, other students, and volunteer/internship programs

-- Your flexibility and openness to new languages, cultures and ideas will improve.
+- Improve openness to new languages, cultures, and ideas

-- You will enjoy academic and experiential learning and become a more independent thinker.
+- Enjoy academic and experiential learning, and become a more independent thinker

-- You will gain a new level of self-reliance and enhance your problem-solving abilities.
+- Gain a new level of self reliance and enhance your problem-solving abilities

-A: Traditionally, most students have studied abroad as juniors, and that remains a popular time to go abroad.
+A: Traditionally, most students have studied abroad as juniors, and that remains a popular time.
 However, students study abroad as early as the summer after their freshman year and as late as the summer after their senior year.
 Some students even study abroad more than once!
 Meet with an advisor in your major department or in your school to discuss your education-abroad plans and determine the best time to go.
-Also, visit our office early so you can plan the most convenient and effective time for you to study abroad.
+Also, visit our office at OH 240 early so you can plan the most convenient and effective time for you to study abroad.